Updated The Latest Listing devices are compatible with esim in Thailand

 eSIM tablets

-• We have the following tablets which support an eSIM for China, and many other countries:
+We have the following tablets which support an eSIM for Thailand, and many other countries:

 2. How many eSIMs can be used on one eSIM-compatible device?